knee-koh/UARTtoTTL/README.md

 # UARTtoTTL Adapter Board
 PCB to convert UART signals to TTL with level shifting in order to communicate with Dynamixel motors.
+Confirmed to work with [MarIOnette](https://github.com/knee-koh/MarIOnette) as of version 1.0.4.

 <p float="left" align="center">
 	<img src="Media/Gifs/DynamixelClose1.gif" width=90% />